 - A policy that guarantees the workers receive at least the local minimum wage in their active hours; or

 - The provision of transaction data or summary statistics.

 In the case of (b), the platform is asked to submit a weekly earnings table that averages worker earnings and worker hours for any three-month period over the previous twelve months.

-1.2 - Pays the minimum wage plus costs (one additional point)
+1.2 - Guarantees workers earn the minimum wage plus costs (one additional point)

 Workers earn at least the local minimum wage after work-related costs, or there is a policy which requires payment above this level.

 The threshold for the minimum wage plus costs varies between different kinds of platform work.
 In order to establish a threshold, the platform is asked to provide an estimate for work-related costs, which are then checked (by the Fairwork team) through worker interviews.